Pokah1/wireframing/README.md

 - **Guiding user experience design:** Wireframes focus on how users interact with a system, ensuring intuitive navigation and task flows.

 Wireframing is an essential practice that sets the stage for creating user-centered, efficient, and effective digital products.

+## Key Elements of a Wireframe

+Wireframes break down a product’s interface into clear, manageable sections that communicate functionality and user interaction.
+The key elements found in a wireframe include:

+### 1. Layout Structure

+This defines the skeletal arrangement of components on a screen.
+It helps establish a consistent framework across different pages of the application.

+**Example:**
+A homepage wireframe may consist of a top header, a main content area, side navigation, and a footer.
+This structure ensures consistency and clear visual hierarchy.

+### 2. Navigation

+Navigation refers to menus, links, buttons, and any other interface elements that allow users to move through the product.

+**Example:**
+A top navigation bar with links to “Home,” “Browse,” “Bookings,” and “Account” helps users access major parts of a website or application quickly.

+### 3. Content Placement

+Content placement shows where text, images, videos, and calls-to-action (CTAs) will appear on the screen.
+It allows designers to prioritize the most important information.

+**Example:**
+Positioning the headline and “Sign Up” button near the top of a landing page ensures users immediately see and engage with key content.

+### 4. Functionality

+This includes interactive features such as search bars, forms, buttons, dropdowns, and filters.
+These elements are typically represented as shapes or placeholders, often annotated with notes.

+**Example:**
+A wireframe for a login page may include input fields for email and password, a “Remember Me” checkbox, and a “Login” button—each with descriptions of expected behavior.

+---

+These elements work together to create a coherent, user-centered design framework.
+By defining them early in the process, wireframes ensure that teams focus on usability, efficiency, and clear communication before investing in high-fidelity visuals or development.